OoHappyoO/Minecraft-DG-LAB-mod/README_en.md

   - Cloth Config

 After add the mod,
-configure IP in the configuration screen (open it with Mod Menu or `/dglab`) Then use `/dglab connect` to open the QRCode.
+Use `/dglab connect` to open the QRCode.
-Scan it with DG-LAB 3.0 app.
+Then scan it with DG-LAB 3.0 app.

 #### Configuration